pablo-meier/Pablog/_src/posts/2010-10-27-cs-pranks-push-it.md

-    Title: "CS Pranks:  Push it!"
+    Title: CS Pranks:  Push it!
     Date:2010-10-27T23:21:00
     Tags: pablolife

 While working as a [Sunlab consultant][1] at Brown, my buddy and I would frequently find ways to 'spice up' the workspace.
 If we ever found the other person's workstation empty without being properly xlocked, we'd usually pull pranks on each other: 'alias ls='eject; ls' being a popular harmless one, or writing zwrite `&lt;`username`&gt;` -m "PAUL LOGGED OUT" on my .logout file, executed anytime I logged out.